-For some issues or decisions, where there are diverse groups within the community with differing concerns, interests, views and preferences, multiple engagement processes may be appropriate to identify and understand the range of positions.
+There may also be issues or decisions where there are diverse groups within the community with different concerns, interests, views and preferences, where multiple processes will be appropriate to distinguish and recognise the range of positions.

-The Council's commitment to obtaining the views of communities and affected and interested parties does not mean that it will fully consult with the public for every decision it makes, nor does it bind the Council to the views of communities and interested or affected parties.
+The commitment to invest in exploring options and obtaining the views of communities and affected and interested parties does not mean that the Council will have to fully consult with the public for every decision it makes, nor does it bind the Council to the views of communities and interested or affected parties.

-As well as the views of communities and affected and interested parties, a wide range of information sources, considerations and perspectives will inform the Council's decisions, including the requirements of Government policy, technical matters and financial implications.
+As well as the views of communities and affected and interested parties, there are a wide range of information sources, considerations and perspectives that will inform the Council's decisions, including the requirements of Government policy, technical matters and the financial implications.

-4. Criteria and procedures for assessing significance
+3: Criteria and procedures for assessing significance